 - The best part about mindfulness is that anyone can practice it.

 The next time you are in line at the grocery store or waiting for your coffee, take a moment and notice what is going on around you.
-Notice the colors of leaves on trees, cars passing by, sounds coming from people talking around you.
+Notice the colors of leaves on trees, cars passing by, and sounds coming from people talking around you.

 Mindful Healing of Stress

 Meditation and breathing exercises can help with stress.
 Crystals for stress can also help you manage stressful situations.

-Here are some easy exercises to try:
+Here are some easy exercises:

 Breathe deeply, in through your nose and out through your mouth.